cornish337/PromptHelix/README.md

 3.  **Database Setup (Production):**
     *   For production, it's highly recommended to use a robust database like PostgreSQL.
     *   Set the `DATABASE_URL` environment variable to point to your production database.
-    *   **Database Migrations**: If you are using a database like PostgreSQL, you will need to manage database schema changes.
-It's mentioned that the project might consider Alembic.
-If Alembic is integrated (check `prompthelix/alembic`), you would typically run migrations like this:
+    *   **Database Migrations**: PromptHelix uses Alembic for managing database schema changes (migrations).
+This is crucial for updating your database schema in a controlled way as the application evolves, especially in production.
+        *   The `init_db()` function called on application startup is suitable for initial table creation in development (especially with SQLite) but does **not** handle schema migrations.
+        *   To apply migrations, use Alembic commands.
+For example, to upgrade your database to the latest schema version:
             ```bash
-        # Ensure ALEMBIC_CONFIG is set or alembic.ini is configured
+            # Ensure your DATABASE_URL environment variable is set correctly for the target database
-        cd /path/to/PromptHelix
             alembic upgrade head
             ```
-        Run this command whenever deploying to a new environment so your production database schema matches the models.
-If Alembic is not yet fully set up, you might need to initialize it or use manual SQL scripts for schema management.
-The current `init_db()` is for SQLite and development.
+        *   You should run `alembic upgrade head` when deploying new versions of the application to ensure your database schema is up to date.
+        *   When creating new models or modifying existing ones, you'll need to generate new migration scripts with Alembic (e.g., `alembic revision -m "create_new_table"` and then edit the script).

 4.  **Environment Variables:**
     Ensure all required environment variables (API keys, `DATABASE_URL`, etc.) are securely set in your production environment.